 To find out if you have a radon gas problem, have the air in your home tested.
-A radon testing kit is not very expensive and should be available through your municipality.
+A radon testing kit is not very expensive and should be available through your municipality or state.
 You will need to put a unit on each floor of your house and forget about it for a few months; then send it to the lab to learn the results.
 Testing is better done in winter when windows are closed to get an accurate reading.
 Normal activity like doing laundry with a dryer vented to the exterior and running ventilation equipment is to be expected, so you don’t need to change your normal behavior.

 New homes often have ‘passive’ systems (a simple 4 inch pipe from below the slab to the exterior), though they have limited effectiveness as there is rarely enough stack pressure to draw up soil gas.
 They are still good to have, mostly because they can be adapted to include a fan to draw air if radon levels turn out to be high.